General:

 Your main responsibility is to ensure their attendance and to be supportive.
 You should encourage your child to be honest during the panel meeting.
 The restorative panel will want to hear directly from your child, but may also ask you additional questions.

 This is highly individualized based on the contract and program.
 To determine your completion date, we look at what tasks have been assigned to you and come up with a reasonable length of time for you to complete them.
 Some programs, like Direct Referral cases in BARJ, have a deadline established by the court, which will factor into your completion deadline for this program.
 Tamarack cases are required to remain open for a minimum of 90 days (approximately 3 months).
-Regardless of which program you are in, you will be informed of your deadline by your case manager and it will be written into your contract.
+Regardless of which program you are in, you will be informed of your deadline by your Coordinator and it will be written into your contract.

 Yes!
 Because of the pandemic, we have adapted our programming to be primarily virtual.
 If you are required to participate in a restorative panel, you can participate via video conference.
 If you do not have internet access, you can also participate by phone.
-Your case manager will discuss this in more detail with you.
+Your Coordinator will discuss this in more detail with you.